jedrulcia/DailyCodingProblems/README.md

 CodingProblem50:
 You are given n numbers as well as n probabilities that sum up to 1.
 Write a function to generate one of the numbers with its corresponding probability.

+CodingProblem51:
+Given a positive integer n, find the smallest number of squared integers which sum to n.